Anzhenhua/academic-website/content/publication/conference-paper-JSC-2023/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *The 61st Symposium (Japanese) on Combustion*
-publication_short: In *ICW*
+publication_short: In *The 61st Symposium (Japanese) on Combustion*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: A laboratory-scale liquid ammonia jet flame is investigated using Carrier-Phase Direct Numerical Simulation (CP-DNS) with a detailed reaction mechanism (Combust.
+Flame 204(2019)162175), which includes 42 chemical species and 130 reactions.
+The validity of the CP-DNS is evaluated by comparing the simulation results with the experimental data.
+Subsequently, flame structure and combustion characteristics are explored in detail.
+The results show that strong heat loss caused by the flash boiling significantly reduces the local heat release.
+From upstream to downstream, the combustion reactions are affected by different degrees of phase change.
+Notably, NO formation is much more significant in the downstream due to the higher ammonia concentration and local temperature.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []